-- ✓ choose the path to be ready
+- ✓ be ready

-- ✓ choose the path to respect
+- ✓ be respectful

-- ✓ choose the path to be safe
+- ✓ be safe

 At the beginning of each year and as needed, class teachers will discuss the School Rules with their class, encouraging pupils to think about what they mean to them, consider examples of what each rule might look like for them and agree as a class to follow the School Rules.
 The rules run in conjunction with our focus Christian values which will be referenced during discussions with pupils about their behaviour.
+Our school principles for behaviour sets out the rules, relentless routines and visible consistencies that all children and staff follow.
+Good behaviour is recognised sincerely rather than just rewarded.
+Children are praised publicly and reminded in private.